 2) What's going to happen during my massage?

 Health History and your observations - If it's your first massage, you therapist will go over your health history to make sure you're safe to have massage.
 Then she/he will ask you to elaborate on any areas you've had pain/stiffness, how they came to be there, and what makes them better or worse.

 Palpation, Plan and Position - Next your therapist will usually have a look at your posture, do a couple of tests if you have pain, palpate your muscles to see what is tight/tender, then make a plan for your massage.
 If you don't understand the plan or you're not quite happy with what the outcome is, let your therapist know so they can explain further.
 Your therapist will instruct you on how to lie (face up or face down and always under the sheet/towel, which clothes to remove and which to leave on before they leave the room to wash their hands.
 They'll knock before entering the room again.

 The session - your therapist will shift and tuck the sheet to expose each area they're massaging as they go.
-Every other area, plus any private areas will always be covered.
+Every area not currently being massaged, plus any private areas will always be covered.
 They'll check with you as to the pressure as they massage, which is your chance to give them feedback on how soft/moderate/hard the pressure needs to be.
 Once the massage is over, you'll be fully covered with the sheet again and your therapist will instruct you to get up and dress while they leave the room.

 Follow-up - you'll discuss how you feel following the treatment, repeat any tests you may have done before to check the progress and success of your massage and be given some stretches or advice.
 Now is the perfect time to rebook.
 Usually if you have a sore area, it's sensible to rebook a couple of times to ensure long-term success.
 Most people have a 'maintenance' massage every 3-4-6 weeks to soother away recurrent niggles.